 Engines

-The table shows some of the characteristics of the motors.
+The table shows some engine characteristics.

 ParameterTrent 900GP7200

-Turbine designOne high and one medium pressure stage, 5 low pressure stagesTwo-stage high pressure and 6-stage low
+Turbine designOne stage each for high and medium pressure, 5 stages for low pressureTwo stages of high pressure and 6 stages of low

-CompressorOne fan wheel, 8-stage medium pressure and 6-stage highFan, 5-stage low pressure and 9-stage high pressure
+CompressorOne fan wheel, 8-stage medium pressure stage and 6-stage high pressure stageFan, 5-speed low pressure and 9-speed high pressure

 Length, mm5478 4920